burlacenko/burlacenko.github.io/BusTrackerBoston/README.md

 <li>Select one bus to be followed (map will keep centering at selected bus)</li>
 <li>Add a combo box to list all availble routes</li>
 <li>Draw a line showing the full route</li>
-<li>Change the icon of the bus rotating it accordingly to its current direction</li>
 <li>Show date time info</li>
 </ul>